mvannucc/CMSSWGeneration/crab_miniaod_production/Era2018UL/NMSSM_XToYHTo2B2Tau_Madgraph/README.md

   * `nEvents`: number of events that will be generated
   * `outputName`: name of the output GEN to be produced
   * `nThreads`: number of parallel threads
-  * `resonanceMassMin`: minimum mass of the graviton that should be considered by the random sampling
-  * `resonanceMassMax`: minimum mass of the graviton that should be considered by the random sampling
-  * `resonanceMassStepSize`: discrete step size that needs to be considered in the graviton mass sampling
-  * `higgsMassMin`: minimum mass of the Higgs that should be considered by the random sampling
-  * `higgsMassMax`: minimum mass of the Higgs that should be considered by the random sampling
-  * `higgsMassStepSize`: discrete step size that needs to be considered in the Higgs mass sampling
   * `generationStep`: integer number used to set the lumi-section value
+  * `gridpacks`: file with the list of gridpack names to be considered in the random sampling
   * The run number is set to be equal to the job number but, within each job, multiple mass values are sampled/generated.
 Each of them is identified by the luminosity value.

 # SIM-step